 The reason for choosing Simeria for the overnight stop is it allows me to route onto the line via Petroșani (RO) and Târgu Jiu (RO) to Craiova (RO) – thanks Helmut Uttenthaler for the inspiration here.
 From Craiova there is no option but to take the horribly slow diesel train to Calafat – the Romanian side of one of only two bridges over the Danube along the Romania-Bulgaria border.
 Vidin (BG) is the town on the Bulgarian side.
 The bridge only replaced ferries here in 2013, and it is a combined rail and road bridge.
 But there is a catch – only 1 train a day crosses it each way each day!
 This is a border with the most minimal cross border service imaginable.
 It is not as if the situation for road traffic is much better – 6 Euro toll to cross this bridge in one of the poorest corners of Europe!
-Because my arrival time does not correspond with the daily train across the bridge I am going to cycle instead – it is possible! – but at the moment I do not know if it makes more sense to stay on the Romanian or Bulgarian side overnight.
-Vidin on the Bulgarian side is the larger town.
+Because my arrival time does not correspond with the daily train across the bridge I am going to cycle instead – it is possible! – and I will then stay overnight in Vidin.

 |Day / Date||Sunday 24 July|

 |Borders crossed||RO-BG – Calafat-Vidin|